Multi-pathogen situational assessment and forecasting of respiratory disease in Aotearoa New Zealand: Methods

 This prior penalises changes in the first derivative of the smoothed function (i.e., changes to the growth rate), with the degree of penalisation set by the additional parameter $\tau$.
 We assume that time series data, $C(t)$, is negative binomially distributed:

 with an additional parameter $k$ setting the over-dispersion of the data.

-We fit the model using a No-U-Turns Sampler (NUTS) \cite{Hoffman2014-mp} implemented in RStan \cite{Stan_Development_Team2020-sz}.
-When fitting the model to the SARS-CoV-2 case and hospitalisation time series, we assume uninformative constant prior distributions for the parameters $\tau$ and $k$.
+We fit the model using a No-U-Turns Sampler (NUTS) \cite{Hoffman2014-mp} implemented in RStan \cite{Stan_Development_Team2020-sz}. {\hl For all model fits we confirmed that all parameters had an R-hat less than 1.02, and an effective sample size greater than 400.} When fitting the model to the SARS-CoV-2 case and hospitalisation time series, we assume uninformative constant prior distributions for the parameters $\tau$ and $k$.
 When fitting the model to influenza and RSV hospitalisation time series, we assume an informative normally distributed prior distribution for both $\tau$ and $k$ with mean and standard deviation taken as the mean and standard deviation of the posterior distributions of the model fit to SARS-CoV-2 hospitalisations (for the same week of reporting).
+This was done to allow the model to converge, when fitting to the shorter influenza and RSV time series. {\hl We also performed a sensitivity analysis by fitting the model (to the final dataset) assuming the mean of the informative prior distribution for $\tau$ was 0.5 or 2 times the posterior distribution of the model fit to SARS-CoV-2 hospitalisations.}

-This was done to allow the model to converge, when fitting to the shorter influenza and RSV time series.
-The Bayesian P-spline model was fit to the previous three years of data (up to the last day of data) for SARS-CoV-2 cases and hospitalisations.
-The model was fit to the entire continuous time series for influenza and RSV hospitalisations (first day of available continuous data was 2 January 2025).
-When fitting the model to SARS-CoV-2 case time series we additionally account for day-of-the-week effects in the time series (see \cite{Eales2025-cg}).
+{\hl For weekly reporting, the Bayesian P-spline models were fit to each dataset as received in real-time over the course of the season.} The Bayesian P-spline model was fit to the previous three years of data (up to the last day of data {\hl available in real-time}) for SARS-CoV-2 cases and hospitalisations.
+The model was fit to the entire continuous time series for influenza and RSV hospitalisations (first day of available continuous data was 2 January 2025{\hl, until last day of data available in real-time}).
+When fitting the model to SARS-CoV-2 case time series we additionally account for day-of-the-week effects in the time series (see \cite{Eales2025-cg}). {\hl As a sensitivity analysis, we also fit the Bayesian P-spline model to the final dataset for SARS-CoV-2 cases, but only including data up to the final day of data received in real-time.
+This was done to evaluate the impact of data revisions on real-time estimates.}